DeveloperMoosa/cloud_resolve_/replit.md

 - Updated hero section background to use background-video.mp4 from public folder (January 14, 2025)
 - Downloaded and implemented Silver Cloud's hero background image (London cityscape) matching their website design (January 14, 2025)
 - Restored video background with London aerial footage, using multiple video sources as fallback (January 14, 2025)
-- Added Insights blog page with three initial articles about cloud computing (January 18, 2025):
+- Added Insights blog page with six articles about cloud computing and business technology (January 20, 2025):
+  - Microsoft Teams vs Zoom: Which One Is Best for Your Business?
+  - The Future of Work: Hybrid Office with Microsoft 365
+  - Cloud Migration Success: A Manufacturing Company Case Study
   - Azure Basics Explained with Real-Life Examples
   - Top 5 Benefits of Cloud Computing for Businesses
   - IaaS vs PaaS vs SaaS: Simple Guide
   - Modern card-based layout with expandable full articles
+  - Each article includes relevant images and comprehensive content
   - Integrated with main navigation menu

 ## System Architecture